-South Central Region Area 3 IVM Work Plan - 2020
+South Central Region Area 3 IVM Work Plan - 2022

-The section outlines the overall approach and geographic distribution of roadside vegetation management requirements throughout the maintenance area in 2020.
+The section outlines the overall approach and geographic distribution of roadside vegetation management requirements throughout the maintenance area in 2022.
 Information is organized in relation to the four major groups defined in the WSDOT Maintenance Accountability Program (MAP) for the performance of roadside vegetation maintenance activities: Control of Vegetative Obstructions, Noxious Weed Control, Nuisance Vegetation Control, and Landscape Maintenance.
+Sections on Stormwater and Drainage and Safety Rest Area Landscape Maintenance are also included.
 Specific locations as noted in this work plan are also mapped in the Highway Activity Tracking System (HATS) for reference by maintenance in the field.